sgentle/devrouter/README.md

 If you want it to run at startup, you can copy [the plist file](https://github.com/sgentle/devrouter/blob/master/com.samgentle.devrouter.plist) into /Library/LaunchDaemons and start it with `sudo launchctl load /Library/LaunchDaemons/com.samgentle.devrouter.plist`

 Once the Devrouter is running, you need to redirect some TLD to it.
 I suggest `.dev`.
-On OS X you can putting this in `/etc/resolver/dev`:
+On OS X you can do that by putting this in `/etc/resolver/dev`:

 ```
 nameserver 127.0.0.1